-On this episode of the Wisdom Podcast, host Daniel Aitken speaks with Tara Brach, renowned meditation teacher, psychologist, and author of several bestselling books, including; Radical Compassion: Learning to Love Yourself and Your World with the Practice of R.A.I.N, True Refuge: Finding Peace and Freedom in Your Own Awakened Heart, and Radical Acceptance: Embracing Your Life With the Heart of a Buddha.
-Her books can be purchased through Amazon and through Tara Brach’s own website.
+On this episode of the Wisdom Podcast, host Daniel Aitken speaks with Tara Brach, renowned meditation teacher, psychologist, and author of several bestselling books, including Radical Compassion: Learning to Love Yourself and Your World with the Practice of R.A.I.N; True Refuge: Finding Peace and Freedom in Your Own Awakened Heart; and Radical Acceptance: Embracing Your Life With the Heart of a Buddha.
+These books and others can be purchased through Tara’s website and on Amazon.
 Tara is known for her pioneering work integrating Western psychology with Eastern spiritual traditions.
 She is also the founder of the Insight Meditation Community of Washington.

 About the Interviewee

 Tara Brach is the founder of the Insight Meditation Community of Washington.
 She has practiced and taught meditation for over 40 years, with an emphasis on vipassana (mindfulness or insight) meditation.
 Tara’s teachings blend Western psychology and Eastern spiritual practices, mindful attention to our inner life, and a full, compassionate engagement with our world.
 Her approach emphasizes compassion for oneself and others, mindful presence and the direct realization and embodiment of natural awareness.
 Tara teaches classes, workshops, and silent meditation retreats at The Insight Meditation Community of Washington and throughout the United States and Europe.
 Her popular podcast, downloaded more than 1.5 million times each month in 200+ countries, speaks to themes of emotional healing and spiritual awakening through mindful, loving awareness and compassion in action to alleviate suffering in our larger world.
 Together with Jack Kornfield, she leads the Mindfulness Meditation Teacher Certification Program.